 My technique to get evenly smashed potatoes is using a metal turner (the ones that you see chefs at hamburger places use to flatten and turn meat patties).
 If you don’t have one of these you can also use a regular spatula.

 I brush a little of the garlic oil on the underside of the turner to prevent it from sticking to the potatoes, then center the turner over one potato and use a potato masher (or the other end of a wooden spoon) to push the turner down evenly across the crushed potato.
 I stop mashing at about ½ an inch thickness and carefully slide the turner off the potato to keep it intact.

 What’s great about this recipe is that you can modify this recipe based on your taste or dietary restrictions.
 I’ve made this recipe using different herbs like rosemary, parsley, and more.
 You can also add cheese on top right before you pull it out of oven, or add some chopped onions about 10 minutes before finishing to add some more veggies.

 For those of you who want to refrain from eating dairy, you can also try substituting the butter with more vegetable oil in addition to the garlic oil as the fat component—it will taste a bit different, but will still crisp up in the oven.

 You can even add some spice to the buttery liquid-like chile pepper flakes or paprika.
+If you want even more garlic, you can always add fried garlic on top too!
 Honestly, the add-ons or adjustments are endless.
 It’s a lot of fun to test new types of variations.

 Ultra Crispy Garlic Smashed Potatoes